latchbio/latch/docs/source/snakemake/tutorial.md

 # Quickstart

-In this guide, we will walk through how you can upload a simple Snakemake workflow to Latch.
+In this guide, we will walk through how to upload a simple Snakemake workflow to Latch.

-The example being used here comes from the [short tutorial in Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/tutorial/short.html).
+The example used here comes from the [short tutorial in Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/tutorial/short.html).

 ## Prerequisites

 - Register for an account and log into the [Latch Console](https://console.latch.bio)
 - Install a compatible version of Python.
 The Latch SDK is currently only supported for Python >=3.8 and <=3.11
-- Install the [Latch SDK](https://github.com/latchbio/latch#installation) with [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) support.
-We recommend installing Latch SDK in a fresh environment for best behaviour:
+- Install the [Latch SDK](https://github.com/latchbio/latch#installation) with [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) support.
+We recommend installing Latch SDK in a fresh environment for best behavior:

 ```console
 python3 -m venv env